Select the Citrix Gateway plug-in for users

 - Citrix Gateway web address, such as https://NetScalerGatewayFQDN/

-- Any system requirements for running the Citrix Secure Access agent if you configured endpoint resources and policies
+- Any system requirements for running the Citrix Gateway plug-in if you configured endpoint resources and policies

 Depending on the configuration of the user device, you might also need to provide the following information:

 - If users run a firewall on their computer, they might must change the firewall settings so that the firewall does not block traffic to or from the IP addresses corresponding to the resources for which you granted access.
-The Citrix Secure Access agent automatically handles Internet Connection Firewall in Windows XP and Windows Firewall in Windows XP Service Pack 2, Windows Vista, Windows 7, Windows 8, or Windows 8.1.
+The Citrix Gateway plug-in automatically handles Internet Connection Firewall in Windows XP and Windows Firewall in Windows XP Service Pack 2, Windows Vista, Windows 7, Windows 8, or Windows 8.1.